benhoyt/benhoyt.github.com/programming-class/14-review-quiz.md

 Answer: (c).
 About two billion.
 When you see that a computer is so many gigahertz, the "giga" means billion ("mega" is million).
 And the "hertz" is not about pain -- it's a scientific term that means "number of times per second".

-<p class="question">5.
-What part of the computer computes and executes the instructions?</p>
+**5. What part of the computer computes and executes the instructions?**

 1. The CPU (central processing unit)
 2. The power supply